 data – S-212 VTSDigitalInformationMessage with 1-2 ClearanceMessage’s in the content.
 Incoming data with no ClearanceMessage’s must return a value 0 in SECOM_ResponseCode to signify missing required data for service.

 The return value of the upload interface must follow the SECOM standard.
 The message is not expected and should only be returned in the case of an error to provide additional information is available.

+If vessel system uploads a clearance message with a messageReferenceId field that is populated but that clearance request conversation does not have a valid subscription, the service must return HTTP status 400 in response.

 Acknowledgement